seraphinatarrant/neural-generation/Web_Demo_Guide.md

 This is a guide to the Interactive Web Demo of the Story Generation System, which can be found here: [cwc-story.isi.edu/](http://cwc-story.isi.edu:5002)

 There are two modes to the Interactive Demo `Auto` (the first page when you go to the link), and `Interactive` (reached via the top nav bar).
 This document details how to interact with the system.
-Details of it's configuration and backend are in the [README], (https://github.com/isi-vista/Plan-and-write#web-demo), which you can only access if you have perms to that repo.
+Details of it's configuration and backend are in the [README](https://github.com/isi-vista/Plan-and-write#web-demo), which you can only access if you have perms to that repo.

 ## Auto Mode